-Exclusions: It is anticipated that students undertaking Year 10 5.3
+Exclusions: It is anticipated that students undertaking Year 10 5.3 courses have already consolidated essential numeracy skills and would not benefit from studying this course.

 Units: 2 units in each of Year 11 and Year 12

 The Numeracy course builds on the knowledge, skills and understanding presented in the K-10 curriculum.
 It supports students to develop the functional numeracy skills required to become active and successful participants in society.
 Numerical reasoning and mathematical thinking are supported by an atmosphere of questioning, communicating, reasoning and reflecting and are engendered by opportunities to generalise, challenge, find connections and to think critically and creatively.